DanPetruso/MachineLearningPractice/README.txt

-Through the site Udemy, I have been taking courses about machine learning in addition to other programming courses.
+Repository for the work I have done in online machine learning courses through Udemy.com

-This repository is to keep track of my files that I used to help learn machine learning.
+Completed Machine Learning Courses:
+Deep Learning Prerequisites: The Numpy Stack in Python Bayesian Machine Learning in Python: A/B Testing